1. Regulatory framework

 Yes.

-To operate games of luck, betting and betting on horse racing activities, a company established under Turkish Commercial Code is required.
+To operate games of luck, betting and betting on horse racing activities, a company established under the Turkish Commercial Code is required.
 To operate betting activities, Turkish companies can form a joint venture with foreign companies.

 Yes.